 If you run a trade business, you must pay attention to your online presence.
 These days, finding a local product or service only requires a quick search for your Instagram profile or website, or your details in a small business directory in the UK, Australia or New Zealand.
 Make sure all your digital channels are up to date – that way, when prospective clients find you, they can get in touch straight away.

 As a plumber, you’ll be analysing drawings regularly.
-You’ll need to know how to interpret information – like instructions, plans and designs.
+Understanding how to interpret instructions, plans, and designs correctly will keep you in the know.
 Look into local courses or chat to a draughtsman to get a quick 101.

 7. Manage your time

 Impeccable time management skills are important in any job.
 For plumbers, they’re even more important – especially in plumbing emergencies.
 If you’re a no-show, you’re not going to build a very good rep.